Today, many businesses, media, and software creators are using torrents to share files.

 Torrent trackers run the main engine behind the scenes.
 They are essential because they put you in contact with the peers that have the same file you are downloading.

 A disadvantage of torrent trackers is that they are centralized control servers.
 This means that they are a single point of control when initiating a connection.
-Fortunately, newer BitTorrent features, like DHT and Peer Exchange allow tracker-less control which helps you find peers in without relying on the tracker.
+Fortunately, newer BitTorrent features, like DHT and Peer Exchange allow tracker-less control which helps you find peers without relying on the tracker.

 Pro tip: If you value your privacy and anonymity, do not enable DHT and Peer Exchange.